nuc13us/sql-injection/README.md

-# validate sql-injection
+# Validate sql-injection

-This code will validate regex expression against `sql injection`
+This code will validate regex expression for `sql injection`